tonywu6/pyright-pybind11/README.md

 > -- Build files have been written to: ...
 > ```

-Build the bindings.
-This creates a dynamic library `calculator.*.so` in the current directory.
+Build the bindings:

 ```bash
 make
 ```

+This creates a dynamic library `calculator.*.so` in the current directory.
 Your command output should look similar to the following:

 > ```
 > [ 50%] Building CXX object CMakeFiles/calculator.dir/calculator.cpp.o